taylorelley/hot-choc/README.md

 The frontend will be available on [http://localhost:3000](http://localhost:3000) and the API on [http://localhost:3001](http://localhost:3001).

+The frontend reads the API base URL from the `NEXT_PUBLIC_API_URL` environment variable.
+Docker Compose sets this automatically to `http://backend:3001`, but when running the frontend locally without Docker you should export `NEXT_PUBLIC_API_URL=http://localhost:3001`.

 ## Development

 Run tests and format code using: